akaur425/Weather-App/README.md

 The project is about displaying real-time weather information for cities around the world using a modern, interactive, card-based interface.
 Users can search for any city or country and view detailed weather metrics fetched from a live weather API.

-#Instructions for Building and Running the Project
+#Instructions for Building and Running the Project:

 =>This project is already deployed using GitHub Pages